EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Reading through the prism of international order and law
+Reading through international law and order lens

 Implicit alignment with Western position via sanctions